Updated: Jan 12

 All told, a stronger core, glutes and quadriceps have increased my club distance by approximately 15 yards, if I hit the sweet spots of the clubs!

 Even though my club distance is longer, I lack consistency.
-In order to play well, I have to commit more time on it.
+In order to play well, I have to commit more time in the sport.
 However, I am not willing to do that as a game of golf takes up an average of 6 hours (including transportation) leaving no time for anything else.
 Right now, I am content that I play with less frustration and I lose fewer balls and that has made golfing more enjoyable; particularly for my husband!

 For Tiger Woods‘ interview about not being able to activate his glutes, click here https://youtu.be/8VLZ2a8qNMo